Reed-Math241/pitchR/README.md

 You can find these and more code examples for exploring pitchR in `vignette("examples")`.

-Penguins are fun to summarize\!
+Pitchers are fun to summarize\!
 For example:

 ``` r
 library(tidyverse)